ilios/user-guide/learner-groups/sub-groups.md

 # Sub Groups

-To add one or more Sub Groups, navigate to a Learner Group for which it is needed to create a Sub Group.
+To add one or more Sub Groups, navigate to a Learner Group that needs to have one or more Sub Groups created below it.
 Click as shown below to start this process.

 ![](<../.gitbook/assets/Screen Shot 2022-04-18 at 3.48.36 PM.png>)